nikg-04/casinocoin-dev-portal/content/tutorial-casinocoinapi-beginners-guide.md

 ## Install Node.js and npm

 CasinocoinAPI is built as an application for the Node.js runtime environment, so the first step is getting Node.js installed.
-CasinocoinAPI requires Node.js version 0.12, version 4.x, or higher.
+CasinocoinAPI requires Node.js version 8.9.3+, or higher.
+We recommend using the current Node LTS Version.

 This step depends on your operating system.
 We recommend [the official instructions for installing Node.js using a package manager](https://nodejs.org/en/download/package-manager/) for your operating system.
 If the packages for Node.js and `npm` (Node Package Manager) are separate, install both.
 (This applies to Arch Linux, CentOS, Fedora, and RHEL.)